LGBTQ rights in Spain: LGBT rights movement in Spain

-During the 1980s, several LGBT groups and magazines were launched in various cities.
-The Federación Estatal de Lesbianas, Gays, Transexuales y Bisexuales (FELGTB), today Spain's largest LGBT organization, was founded in 1992 from members of the then-former COFLHEE.
-The groups campaign for legal rights for same-sex couples and LGBT people, societal acceptance, operate counseling centers about topics such as coming out, sex, relationships or health issues, and organize various events and festivals.
-Several gay villages exist in Spain, including Chueca in Madrid, "Gaixample" in Barcelona, Ibiza, Maspalomas in Gran Canaria, and Sitges.
+During the 1980s, several gay and lesbian groups and magazines were launched in various cities, but the movement experimented a significant decline in numbers as a new gay commercial scene emerged.
+The 1990s saw the birth of a more reform-oriented movement, represented by Madrid's COGAM, Barcelona's CGL and the nationwide platform Federación Estatal de Lesbianas, Gays, Transexuales y Bisexuales (FELGTB), which was founded in 1992 replacing COFLHEE.
+These groups campaigned for legal rights for same-sex couples and LGBT people, societal acceptance, operated counseling centers about topics such as coming out, sex, relationships or health issues, and organized marches and rallies.
+They boomed in the early 2000s with the passing of equal marriage and adoption legislation (as well as mainstream visibility and a piece of trans legislation) under the first mandate of José Luis Rodríguez Zapatero.
+New gay villages emerged from the 1990s onwards, most notably Chueca in Madrid, "Gaixample" in Barcelona, which joined more traditional gay spots like Sitges, Torremolinos, Ibiza, and Maspalomas in Gran Canaria.

-Nowadays, numerous pride parades and other LGBT festivals are held throughout Spain, including Madrid Pride, whose 2019 edition had 400,000 participants according to police, Barcelona, Gran Canaria, Seville, Bilbao, A Coruña, Valencia, Zaragoza, Murcia, Palma de Mallorca, Cartagena, Valladolid, Benidorm, Ibiza, Sitges, Maspalomas, Torremolinos, and many more.
+Nowadays, there are several regional organizations that fight for the rights of the LGBTQ people across Spain such as the Bolo-Bolo in the Castilla-La Mancha region.
+Numerous pride parades and other LGBT festivals are held throughout Spain, including Madrid Pride, whose 2019 edition had 400,000 participants according to police, Barcelona, Gran Canaria, Seville, Bilbao, A Coruña, Valencia, Zaragoza, Murcia, Palma de Mallorca, Cartagena, Valladolid, Benidorm, Ibiza, Sitges, Maspalomas, Torremolinos, and many more.
+In the 2020s a new wave of organizations and festivals emerged to defend rural queer realities across the country.

-Political parties

-In December 2024, Spain's ruling Spanish Socialist Workers' Party (PSOE) announced its intention to introduce restrictions on the participation of transgender women in female sports during its 40th Federal Congress in Seville.
-The proposal aimed to limit participation in women's sports to individuals assigned female at birth, citing concerns over fairness in competition.
-The announcement sparked significant backlash from LGBTQ+ rights organizations, PSOE coalition partners, and activist groups, who viewed the measure as discriminatory and a reversal of the party's prior commitments to gender self-determination.
-The party also proposed the removal of the letter "Q"—representing "queer"—from official usage in references to the LGBTQ+ community, arguing that the term lacked legal definition and clarity.

-As of May 2025, no legislation has been passed to enact the proposed sports restrictions or terminology changes, and the government has not introduced a formal bill to Spain's parliament.